 Exercise 133.
-Develop a data definition for representing non-empty lists of Boolean values.
-Then re-design the functions all-true and one-true from exercise 127.
+Develop a data definition for NEList-of-Booleans, a representation of non-empty lists of Boolean values.
+Then re-design the functions all-true and one-true from exercise 126.

 Exercise 134.
 Compare the function definitions from this section (sum, how-many, all-true, one-true) with the corresponding function definitions from the preceding sections.
 Is it better to work with data definitions that accommodate empty lists as opposed to definitions for non-empty lists?
 Why?
 Why not?